Glass Trinity, Chapter 11: Bonds of Fate

 Mito.
 And Hashirama.

-He looked around for them and noticed the Uzumaki medics had made no attempt to segregate the wounded this time around.
+He looked around for them and noticed that the Uzumaki medics had made no attempt to segregate the wounded this time around.
 Uchiha, Senju, and Uzumaki lay together in their beds.
-Most were passed out in critical condition as monitors beeped and medics moved from bed to bed checking on the patients.
+Most were passed out in critical condition medics moved from bed to bed checking on the patients.
 Madara rubbed his good eye.
 Someone had cleaned up his face, but he felt dirty and grimy from the hard battle he'd fought earlier.
-He wanted nothing more than to get out of here and clean up, but the urge to find Mito and Hashirama was slightly stronger.
+He wanted nothing more than to get out of here and clean up, but the urge to find Mito and Hashirama was stronger.
+What had become of them?

-Slipping out of bed, he wandered the rows of beds, checking the faces for anyone familiar.
+Slipping out of bed, he wandered the rows of beds and scanned the faces for anyone familiar.
 He walked on autopilot, lost in thought.
 While he'd fought Hashirama more times than he could count over the years, never had he fought alongside him.
-And yet, it had been so fluid.
+And yet, it had been so natural.
 Knowing Hashirama's strengths and weaknesses as well as he did, it was easy to act and compensate.
 To trust that Hashirama would have his back if only because Hashirama was the one person able to keep up.

 A hand on his wrist startled Madara, and he had to turn his head fully to see with one eye blinded.
 A young woman smiled up at him from the hospital bed below.